 You can get free NHS prescriptions for a number of reasons, including being aged 60 or over, under 16, between 16-18 in full-time education, if you are pregnant or had a baby in the previous 12 months, having a certain medical condition or are an NHS inpatient.
 If you or your partner are in receipt of certain benefits including income support, income-based Jobseeker’s Allowance, Pension Credit and Universal credit then you might also be entitled to free prescriptions.

 In some cases, such as pregnancy or having a certain medical condition you will need to get a medical exemption certification.
 To do so, ask your GP for an FP92A form to complete to be issued with your card.
+Also see what to expect if you waters break early.

 Get a Prescription Payment Certificate